What dosage of Wegovy should I take?

 If you were to start taking the highest possible dose of semaglutide from the word go, you may find that you experience worse side effects than you would otherwise, as your body just won’t be used to the treatment — it won’t even guarantee more weight loss in the long run.

-Make sure to always follow your prescriber’s instructions when it comes to dosing, as they’ll be able to assess the results you’re seeing as well as any side effects you’re experiencing and adjust your treatment as needed to give you the best possible treatment.
+Make sure to always follow your prescriber’s instructions when it comes to dosing.
+They’ll be able to assess the results you’re seeing as well as any side effects you’re experiencing.
+Additionally, they can adjust your treatment as needed to give you the best possible treatment.

 They’ll be able to point you in the right direction, make sure that your weight-loss treatment is working as well as it can, and help you get the results you want to see.